Tsegish23/My-profile/README.md

 # Hi There
 #This is My-profile
--I am currently working on Logistics
+-I used to work on Logistics here in Belgium
 -I have diploma in banking and finance
--I have worked finance headfirst 4 years
--I am interested on webdesign professional
+-I have worked as finance head 4 years in private college -I am interested on webdesign professional